These days, "tuition assistance" is a popular perk. Find out which companies are legit when it comes to paying your loans.

 Any salesman who works at a Chrysler, Jeep, Dodge, Ram Truck, or Fiat dealership (that’s about 118,000 employees across the country) will be eligible for a free ride to Strayer University, Chrysler recently announced.
 The company plans to cover the cost of a bachelor’s degree ($42,000) plus “books and expenses.”
 Courses can be taken online or at the Strayer campus in Virginia.

 Apple pays up to $5,000 a year of any employees’ tuition.

-Available to full and part-time employees, the UPS tuition assistance program offers up to $5,250 per calendar year, up too $25,000 total.
+Available to full and part-time employees, the UPS tuition assistance program offers up to $5,250 per the calendar year, up to $25,000 total.